New Woodman Point Ammo Jetty

 Will the new jetty be as long as the current one?

-With regard to flora and fauna on the coastal strip, whilst some clearing to deliver the project is required, significant effort is being made to minimise this.
+Some clearing of the coastal strip will be required to deliver the project, however significant effort is being made to minimise this.

 Will the new jetty cater for boats?

-Like the current jetty, the new structure will not be designed for or used by motorised vessels.
+No. The area immediately surrounding the jetty will remain closed to motorised vessels.
 Kayaks and small unpowered dinghies may use the jetty for landing.

 Will the jetty be closed during construction?

-Will I have a further opportunity to comment on the design?
+Will there be further opportunity to comment on the design?